openshift/ci-docs/content/en/docs/architecture/timeouts.md

     requests:
       cpu: 1000m
       memory: 100Mi
-  active_deadline_seconds: 600
+  timeout: 5m0s
-  termination_grace_period_seconds: 30
+  grace_period: 30s
   documentation: |-
     Runs the end-to-end suite published by org/repo.
 ```

 {{< alert title="Warning" color="warning" >}}
 The `pod.spec.activeDeadlineSeconds` setting on a `Pod` only implicitly bounds the amount of time that a `Pod` executes for on a Kubernetes cluster.
 The active deadline begins at the first moment that a `kubelet` acknowledges the `Pod`, which is after it is scheduled to a specific node but before it pulls images, sets up a container sandbox, _etc_.
 It is therefore possible to exceed the active deadline without ever having a container in the `Pod` execute.
 Please see the [API documentation](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.20/#podspec-v1-core) for more details.
+For these reasons, no timeout configured in the system makes use of this setting, instead relying on a thin wrapper around the executing code that's injected by Prow itself.
 {{< /alert >}}

 ## How Interruptions May Be Handled